narimeneW/iot-esp8266-flask/README.md

-# IoT System with ESP8266 and Flask
+# TP IoT System with ESP8266 and Flask

 Full-stack IoT system with ESP8266 microcontroller sending sensor data to a Flask web application via HTTP, with Redis storage and Docker deployment.